Research Women in the Civil War

 One way for students to learn is to assign them to read historical novels in literature circles.
 The Women of the American Civil War website showcases over twelve novels that are set during the the time period and focuses on females.

-Teachers can split students into small groups of four to six students.
+split students into small groups of four to six students.
 Each small group should select a novel from the website or teacher list.
 Students should create a reading schedule for a specific assigned reading deadline.
 Then, each group should meet once a week to dis cuss the novel until the reading deadline.
 There are many ways to run a literature circle.
 Some teachers have students take on different roles during the literature circle discussions.

 After the groups have completed reading the books, each group should share with the class how the women in the books were involved in the Civil War.
 The presentation can be a formal presentation or just a book share with the class.
 The teacher can decide how he or she wants the presentations to be completed.